adembla/git-remote-connection/README.md

 # git-remote-connection

-This project is created just for learning purpose.
+This project is created just for self learning.